Project Types

 Some question types are not relevant for dashboards like Logic, while others such as the Data and Button questions have features only available to dashboard projects.

-Dashboards can also be flagged as the default home page replacing the out of the box default home page with something more specific to the organization and/or user.
-For more information, refer to Data Grid in Dashboards.
+Dashboards can also be flagged as the default home page, replacing the out of the box default home page with something more specific to the organization and/or user.
+This can be done with special options in the Data Question for the Data Grid type.

 Data Modal